Donald P And Elaine M Hayden Foundation

 Executive Director: George Panichas

-George Panichas emphasizes the foundation's impact: "We are thrilled to see the real-world impact our grants are having in Rhode Island.
-From funding educational scholarships to supporting critical animal welfare initiatives like spay and neuter programs, our mission to improve lives across Rhode Island is gaining significant momentum."
+George Panichas emphasises the foundation's impact: "We are thrilled to see the real-world impact our grants are having in Rhode Island.
+From funding educational scholarships to supporting critical animal welfare initiatives like spay and neuter programmes, our mission to improve lives across Rhode Island is gaining significant momentum."

 Application Process & Timeline